urllib3/urllib3/docs/user-guide.rst

     print(resp.headers["Set-Cookie"])
     # session=f3efe9db; Path=/

-Alternatively, the `cookiejar <https://docs.python.org/3/library/http.cookiejar.html>`_ class from the standard library can be used to manage cookies.
-This facilitates the handling of more complex cases.
-Due to the implementation of both ``urllib3`` and ``cookiejar`` it is necessary to use a dummy request object from ``urllib``.
+You can also use the `cookiejar <https://docs.python.org/3/library/http.cookiejar.html>`_ library for more complex use cases.
+This library was created for use with ``urllib``, so some slight concessions are required to integrate it with ``urllib3``.
+First, a request object is needed for many of the functions.
+This request object isn't used for parsing cookies, so a dummy ``urllib`` request object may be used.
+Second, the cookies need to be explicitly included in the request's header.

 .. code-block:: python